Construction of Fuchsian Schottky group with conformal boundary at infinity: INTRODUCTION

-In section 2 we have briefly discussed about the generalized Schottky group and the geometry of ends for hyperbolic surfaces.
-In section 3 we have constructed a rank $n$, $n \in$ $\mathbb{N} - \{1\}$, purely hyperbolic generalized Schottky group, called Fuchsian Schottky group, (denoted by $\Gamma_{S_n}$) by using orientation preserving isometries of $\mathbb{H}$ as side-pairing transformations (see, Proposition \ref{p3.1}).
-In section 4 we have extended this construction in $PSL^*(2,\mathbb{R})$ by including orientation reversing isometries of $\mathbb{H}$ as side-pairing transformations (see, Proposition \ref{p4.1}).
-In this paper we have used orientation reversing isometries only in section 4.
-Then we have studied the geometry of limit set for the group $\Gamma_{S_n}$, $n \in \mathbb{N}$.
+\textbf{Outline of this paper.} In section 2 we have briefly discussed the preliminaries of the generalized Schottky group and the geometry of ends for hyperbolic surfaces.
+In section 3 we have constructed a rank $n$, $n \in$ $\mathbb{N} - \{1\}$, purely hyperbolic generalized Schottky group, called the Fuchsian Schottky group, (denoted by $\Gamma_{S_n}$) by using orientation-preserving isometries of $\mathbb{H}$ as side-pairing transformations (see, Proposition $3.1$).
+In section 4 we have extended this construction in $PSL^*(2,\mathbb{R})$ (see, $Table:1$, for description) by including orientation-reversing isometries of $\mathbb{H}$ as side-pairing transformations (see, Proposition $4.1$).
+In this paper, we have used orientation-reversing isometries only in section 4.
+Then we studied the geometry of the limit set for the group $\Gamma_{S_n}$, $n \in \mathbb{N}$.
 In subsection 5.1, we have organized surface decomposition and gluing for $\Gamma_{S_n}$, $n \in \mathbb{N}$, including the discussion about the equivalency of the convex core and the compact core for the group $\Gamma_{S_n}$.
-Then we have given a characterization of the Nielsen region for $\Gamma_{S_n}, n \in \mathbb{N} - \{1\}$, in the hyperbolic plane. we have also characterized the parabolic elements in generalized Schottky groups by comparing with Fuchsian Schottky group.
-In subsection 5.2, we have investigated the quotient surfaces with the conformal boundary at infinity corresponding to $\Gamma_{S_n}$ ($n \in \mathbb{N}$) in the point of view of the Euler characteristic, $\chi$, in the hyperbolic surface (see, Theorem \ref{t5.1}).
-In section 6 we have used the notion of previous section and obtained the associated surfaces with conformal boundary at infinity in the context of the classical Fuchsian Schottky group (see, Theorem \ref{t6.1}).
-Thus, combining Theorem \ref{t5.1} and Theorem \ref{t6.1} we have imposed the bound on funnels end on the conformal boundary of $(\mathbb{H}\cup \Omega(\Gamma_{S_n}))/\Gamma_{S_n}$ for the group $\Gamma_{S_n}$ ($n \in \mathbb{N}$) and established the main theorem of this paper (see, Theorem \ref{t6.2}).
-After that, we have given a comparison of three types of Schottky groups (Fuchsian Schottky, classical Schottky and Schottky type groups) by means of positions of the circles on the hyperbolic plane.
-We have concluded this section by giving the definition of rank $n$, $n\in\mathbb{N}$, Fuchsian Schottky group with $2$ (one is the sense of strong and other is weak) counter-examples.
-In section 7 we have first discussed about the existence of pair of pants for $\Gamma_{S_n}$, $n \in \mathbb{N} - \{1\}$.
-After that, we have created hyperbolic surfaces attaching $Y$ and $X$-pieces by using $(3n-2)$ number of twist parameters for $\Gamma_{S_n}$, $n \in \mathbb{N} - \{1\}$.
+Then we have given a characterization of the Nielsen region for any finite rank Fuchsian Schottky group, in the hyperbolic plane.
+In subsection 5.2, we have investigated the quotient surfaces with the conformal boundary at infinity corresponding to $\Gamma_{S_n}$ ($n \in \mathbb{N}$) from the point of view of the Euler characteristic, $\chi$, in the hyperbolic surface (see, Theorem $5.1$ and Theorem $5.2$).
+In section 6 we have first discussed the existence of non-tight pairs of pants for $\Gamma_{S_n}$, $n \in \mathbb{N} - \{1\}$.
+After that, we created hyperbolic surfaces attaching $Y$ and $X$-pieces by using $(3n-2)$ numbers of twist parameters for rank $n$ Fuchsian Schottky group, $n \in \mathbb{N} - \{1\}$.
 A characterization of half-collars for $\Gamma_{S_n}$ is also studied.
-Finally, we have proved that the convex core of the conformally compact Riemann surface can be decomposed into $(2n-2)$ pair of pants where Bers' constant is strictly less than $(31n+21)$ and produced Fenchel-Nielsen coordinates $\{l_1, l_2, ..., l_{(3n+2)}$ ; $\beta_1, \beta_2, ..., \beta_{(3n-2)}\}$ of Teichm\"uller space ($\subset$ $\mathbb{R}^{6n-4}$) for the group $\Gamma_{S_n}$ (see, Theorem \ref{t7.1}).
+Finally, we have proved that the compact core of the conformally compact Riemann surface can be decomposed into $(2n-2)$ numbers of non-tight pair of pants where Bers' constant is strictly less than $(31n+21)$ and produced Fenchel-Nielsen coordinates $\{l_1, l_2, ..., l_{(3n+2)}$ ; $\beta_1, \beta_2, ..., \beta_{(3n-2)}\}$ of Teichm\"uller space ($\subset$ $\mathbb{R}^{6n-4}$) corresponding to the Fuchsian Schottky group of rank $n$, $n \in \mathbb{N} - \{1\}$ (see, Theorem $6.1$).